patterns-in-psychiatry/GROUP_outcome/README.md

 These scripts hasve been used to train and test the outcome prediction models for our study:

-"Individualized prediction of three- and six-year outcomes of psychosis in a longitudinal multicenter study: a machine learning approach", by De Nijs et al (in revision, November 2020).
+"Individualized prediction of three- and six-year outcomes of psychosis in a longitudinal multicenter study: a machine learning approach", by De Nijs et al (in press, NPJ Schizophrenia, June 2021).

 We refer to that paper for more detailed information about how these models were built.